smilster/lammps-regular-polymer-network/README.md

 ### lammps-regular-polymer-network
 The file <code>in.make_network</code> is a LAMMPS script that generates a periodic regular polymer network with tetrafunctional crosslinkers.
 LAMMPS will handle positioning and the topology.
+In such a network, there are crosslinkers with four adjacent chains.
+The chains between two crosslinkers have a fixed length.
 You can adjust, for example, chain length, unit cell repition or distance between chain monomers.

 <img align="center" width="300" height="300"   src="https://github.com/smilster/lammps-regular-polymer-network/blob/main/example.png" alt="example">

-In such a network, there are crosslinkers with four adjacent chains.
-The chains between two crosslinkers have a fixed length.
-The script creates the crosslinks and and the chain monomers and uses the <code>fix bond/create</code> to assign bond types and angles.

 ### Script Breakdown
 - put 4 crosslinkers on a fcc lattice
 - shift them by 0.25 lattice units
 - add another 4 crosslinkers to the fcc lattice without shifting (now you have a diamond lattice)
 - add chain-monomers to the fcc lattice and shift them along the chain paths
-- <code>bond/create</code> performs the final magic
+- <code>bond/create</code> creates bonds, and assigns bond and angles types
 - <code>write_data</code>

 ### Papers